 The $10 million investment will assist in providing a larger pipeline of skilled workers for our employers and more opportunities for homebuyers to purchase a home in their price range through the Homes for Iowa initiative.
 The investment will assist in material costs, the construction of a permanent shop and home moving equipment set-up that will allow the Homes for Iowa program to scale production and training efforts.

-The initial $4 million investment will provide income qualified homeowners with financial assistance for eligible repair expenses to help preserve their homes.
-The Iowa Finance Authority will accept applications from eligible organizations, individuals are not eligible to apply directly.
+Working with community partners, the initial $4 million investment will provide income qualified homeowners with financial assistance for eligible repair expenses to help preserve their homes.
+The Iowa Finance Authority will accept applications from eligible communities, individual property owners are not eligible to apply directly.
 The application process will be competitive based on program guidelines and scoring criteria.

 The initial $1 million investment will assist in breaking barriers to homeownership by providing 200 eligible Iowa minority households with assistance purchasing a home.
 The program will provide a $5,000 down payment and closing costs assistance grant when used with an Iowa Finance Authority mortgage program.